gregorio-project/latin-ecclesiastic-accents/README.md

 ## Licence

-All the documents and resources in this repository are under the [CC0](https://creativecommons.org/publicdomain/zero/1.0/) licence.
+Documentation is under [CC0](https://creativecommons.org/publicdomain/zero/1.0/) licence, liturgical texts of the corpus are in the Public Domain.